Eide Church (Agder)

 Eide Church (Eide kirke) is a parish church of the Church of Norway in Grimstad Municipality in Agder county, Norway.
-It is located about 2 km west of the village of Homborsund.
+It is located in the small village of Eide, about 2 km west of the village of Homborsund.
 It is the church for the Eide parish which is part of the Vest-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.
 The white, wooden church was built in a cruciform design in 1796 using plans drawn up by an unknown architect.
 The church seats about 250 people.